Riau: Ethnic groups

 Riau is considered a very ethnically diverse province.
-As of 2010, the ethnic groups in Riau consist of Malays (33%), Javanese (29%), Minangkabau (12%), Batak (12%), Banjar (4%), Chinese (2%), and Bugis (2%).
-The Malays are the largest ethnic group with a composition of 43% of the entire population of Riau.
+As of 2010, the ethnic groups in Riau consist of Malays (43%), Javanese (25%), Minangkabau (8%), Batak (12%), Banjar (4%), Chinese (2%), and Bugis (2%).
+The Malays are the largest ethnic group with a composition of 45% of the entire population of the province.
 They generally come from coastal areas in Rokan Hilir, Dumai, Bengkalis, Pulau Meranti, up to Pelalawan, Siak, Inderagiri Hulu and Inderagiri Hilir.
 Riau was once the seat of great Malay sultanates, such as the Sultanate of Siak Sri Indrapura, the Pelalawan Sultanate and the Indragiri Sultanate.

-There is also a sizable population Minangkabau people living in Riau, mostly in the areas bordering West Sumatra, such as Rokan Hulu, Kampar, Kuantan Singingi, and part of Inderagiri Hulu.
-Pekanbaru, the capital of Riau, has a Minangkabau majority, since it was once one of the Minangkabau rantau (migration) area.
-Many Minang in Pekanbaru have lived there for generations and has since assimilated into the Malay community.
-Most Minang in Riau generally work as merchants and live in urban areas such as Pekanbaru, Bangkinang, Duri, and Dumai.
+There is also a sizable population of Minangkabau people living in Riau Province, mostly in the areas bordering West Sumatra, such as Rokan Hulu, Kampar, Kuantan Singingi, and part of Inderagiri Hulu.
+Pekanbaru, the capital of Riau Province, has a Minangkabau majority, since it was once one of the Minangkabau rantau (migration) area.
+Many Minangkabau in Pekanbaru have lived there for generations and has since assimilated into the Malay community.
+Most Minangkabau in Riau generally work as merchants and live in urban areas such as Pekanbaru, Bangkinang, Duri, and Dumai.

-There are many other ethnic groups migrating from other province of Indonesia, such as the Batak Mandailing people who mostly lives in areas bordering North Sumatra such as Rokan Hulu.
+There are many other ethnic groups migrating from other provinces of Indonesia, such as the Batak Mandailing people who mostly lives in areas bordering North Sumatra, such as Rokan Hulu.
 Most of the Mandailing people now identify themselves as Malay rather than as Minangkabau or Batak.
 In the 19th century, the Banjarese of South Kalimantan and the Bugis of South Sulawesi also began arriving in Riau to seek better lives.
 Most of them settled in the Indragiri Hilir areas, especially around Tembilahan.
 The opening of Caltex oil mining company in the 1940s in Rumbai, encouraged people from throughout the country to migrate to Riau.